-The maximum leave entitlement for trainees undertaking full-time training is six weeks per year and includes annual leave, compassionate leave, parental leave, study and examination leave, and personal and carer's leave.
+The maximum leave entitlement for trainees who are undertaking full-time training is six weeks per year and is inclusive of annual leave, compassionate leave, parental leave, study and examination leave, and personal and carer's leave.
 Trainees who wish to take more than the annual leave and additional leave entitlements must receive prior approval for interruption of training or extension of leave from the Board of Studies.
 These requests are also subject to approval by the employing authority.